 Turnip took this chance, flung itself onto its feet and called out.
 “Weird”.
 The daemon gained the Bull Headed special, balled its leaves into fists and charged against the challenger.

 “Great job Turnip!”
-Edelbert cheered, then was surprised to receive xp.
-Once again, the dirtamancer received paltry participation xp and Turnip levelled.
+Edelbert cheered, then was surprised to receive XP.
+Once again the dirtamancer received paltry participation XP while Turnip levelled.

 Edelbert turned towards his guests with enthusiasm.
 He tried to evoke the joviality and confidence which he had intended to present during their initial meeting.
 That is when the burst of strange light erupted on the lawn nearby.

 Turnip was emitting an intense purplish-black light from head to roots.
-The glowing pulsed in waves as the brightness grew in intensity.
-A deep thumping began to accompany the pulse as it climaxed its pace, then it all stopped instantly.
+The glowing pulsed in waves, as the brightness grew in intensity.
+A deep thumping began to accompany the pulse while it climaxed its pace, then it all stopped instantly.
 The silhouetted form of the Weirdish collapsed in upon itself with a Pop, like a new unit forming.

 Where Turnip had stood, there was now a vaguely familiar flower unit.
 Its body looked to be made if the same beige root material that the Weirdish form had been composed of.
 Two stubby arms had sprouted, although they looked too short to be much good.
 The leaves were all flattened, facing down away from the conical bud now atop the daemons head.
 Five violet petals wrapped up together in the tall bud.
 A sixth was already loose, as if it alone had bloomed.